Teoneag/GDB-Driver-for-Java/README.md

 - README.md
 - Extra
   - show output from gdb: 30m
+- fix stopping (test usageExample)
+- fix start
+- why cd sometimes doesn't work on cmd? + shortcut intelij focus terminal
+- fix hitting manual breakpoint not working
+- in the manual debugger, it shows exit: exits the program
+- make quit work anytime
+- Deprecated Gradle features were used in this build, making it incompatible with Gradle 9.0.
+- change the name of the project to GDB-Driver
+- make it public
+- fix readme gif

 ## ToDo

-### things to read about:

-- simplify the cli: List<String, Function, String>, all string parsing

-### refactor

-- reformat project: check best practices for project structure
+- check all outputs for all commands
+- custom goodbye message
+- make documentation

+### Refactor

 - better error handling
-- improve tests
+- improve tests - make them work outside my dir (make the testing somehow download the gdb or mock it)

-### fix
+### Fix

+- showing all the commands on main (modify the cli or the code here?)
 - show multiple line backtrace: use some non-blocking input?
 - add timeout for output
-- make quit work anytime
-- Deprecated Gradle features were used in this build, making it incompatible with Gradle 9.0.

-### features
+### Features

 - compile in the load step
 - relative path
+- cli
+  - add custom input to the gdb
+  - init: when open the app ask for the path to the gdb, then make a separate settings page
   - info command: print all data
   - remember last file used
   - make help better, explain default

-## ToDo after I'm accepted in the internship

-- change the name of the project to GDB-Driver
-- make it public